International Paper

 58. Evidence of monitoring deforestation and/or ecosystem conversion?

-The company states that it utilises a fiber procurement monitoring system incorporating Geographic Information System mapping technology and risk-based due diligence filters, which rely on spatial data to capture information on rare, threatened, and endangered species.
+The company states that it utilises a fibre procurement monitoring system incorporating Geographic Information System (GIS) mapping technology and risk-based due diligence filters based on spatial data to capture information on rare, threatened, and endangered species.
 However, no information was found for monitoring deforestation.

 -